akastoras/javascript-algorithms/telephone-number-validator/README.md

 For this problem we will create a list of regexes to check if a number has one of the given forms.
 Notice that many forms coresponde to one regex.

 ## Methods
-All methods for this problem are explained at the ceasars-cipher project, except reduce() method, which is too complicated to explain shortly if you want to learn more [click here] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
+All methods for this problem are explained at the ceasars-cipher project, except reduce() method, which is too complicated to explain shortly if you want to learn more [click here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).